 Cocoa flavonoids could be useful to improve brain function in cases of fatigue or insomnia, so it could also have beneficial effects on memory, but yes, to benefit from its properties we must consume dark chocolate that has a high percentage of cocoa.

-Your system is busy.
+Your digestive system is busy.
 When you eat something, your food takes a twisty trip that starts with being chewed up and ends with you going to the bathroom.
 A lot happens in between.
 The health of your gut plays a key role in your overall health and well-being.
 You can make choices to help your body stay on tract.